Cassandra Miller: Career

 Miller's music has been commissioned and performed by orchestras including BBC Scottish Symphony Orchestra, the Oslo Philharmonic, the Toronto Symphony Orchestra and the Winnipeg Symphony Orchestra.
-Ensembles who have performed her work include EXAUDI Vocal Ensemble, the London Sinfonietta, I Musici de Montréal, Ensemble Plus-Minus, Ensemble contemporain de Montréal, and Continuum Contemporary Music.
+Ensembles who have performed her work include EXAUDI Vocal Ensemble, Explore Ensemble, the London Sinfonietta, I Musici de Montréal, Ensemble Plus-Minus, Ensemble contemporain de Montréal, and Continuum Contemporary Music.

 She has ongoing artistic relationships with the soprano Juliet Fraser and the Canadian string quartet Quatour Bozzini, for whom she wrote the pieces About Bach (2015), Leaving (2011), Warblework (2011) and Just So (2008/2018).
 These four works were released as an album by the label Another Timbre in 2018, alongside a second album of her orchestra and ensemble music.

 From 2010 to 2013, Miller also was artistic director of the concert series "Innovations en concert" in Montreal.
 Miller moved to London to take up the post of Associate Head of Composition (Undergraduate) at the Guildhall School of Music and Drama in September 2018.

-In July 2022 her Viola Concerto, commissioned by Lawrence Power, was performed for the first time at the BBC Proms in London.
+In March 2023, her viola concerto, I cannot love without trembling, was premiered.
+This piece was commissioned by violist Lawrence Power, BBC Radio 3, Canada's National Arts Centre Orchestra, and the Scottish Chamber Orchestra.

+In May 2023, Miller's chamber work Perfect Offering featured as the title track of Explore Ensemble's album of the same name, released on Huddersfield Contemporary Records, which Ian Potter, writing in Tempo, described as 'A must-listen for a monumental snapshot of British new music of the past years'.